IKIM-Essen/ClusterDocs/docs/resources/how-it-all-works.md

 and keeps access aligned with project membership.
 Current connection and share names are supplied during onboarding.

-### ADRIA or another shared tool
+### Future Ardia integration

+> **Not yet released:** do not configure or rely on an Ardia-to-RCC route yet.

-ADRIA, or another supported shared acquisition tool, may be a better fit when it already collects output from the device, adds workflow context, or manages delivery into the correct RCC storage location.
+When released, Ardia may be a better fit when it already collects output from the device, adds workflow context, or manages delivery into the correct RCC storage location.

 During onboarding, agree on the target project, file naming, metadata, checksums, retention, expected volume, and responsibility for failed or partial